-(₹ in lakhs)

-Part ticulars 31 March 2022 31 March 2021
+Particulars 31 March 2023 31 March 2022

-i) Amount Required to be spent by the Company during the year 34 38
+i) Amount Required to be spent by the Company during the year 27 34

-ii) Amount of Expenditure Incurred 34 38
+ii) Amount of Expenditure Incurred 27 34

-iii) Shortfall at the end of the year - -
+iii) Shortfall at the end of the year '- -

 iv) Total of Previous Year Shortfall - -

-V) Reason for Shortfall N.A.
+v) Reason for Shortfall N.A.
 N.A.

-vi) Nature of CSR Activities Making available safe drinking education, including special employment enhancing vocation among children, women, elderly a abled and livelihood enhance Eradicating hunger, poverty a education and skills especially and the differently
+vi) Nature of CSR Activities Making Available Safe Dr Enhancing Projects an poverty and malnutrition d Eradicating hunger,

 vii) Details of the Related Party Transactions N.A.
+N.A.

+viii) Details of Contractual Obligations N.A.
 N.A.